Where Do Most Car Accidents Happen in Syracuse?

 Several of Syracuse’s retail and commercial areas also see higher-than-average rates of car accidents, particularly near busy shopping centers, malls, and box stores.

 • Destiny USA area: Syracuse’s largest mall complex generates major traffic on surrounding streets, including Solar Street, Hiawatha Boulevard, and Park Street.
-Accidents often occur as drivers turn, slow, or stop abruptly, and distracted motorists fail to react in time.
-The on/off ramps for I-81 also create tricky merges.
+Accidents canoccur as drivers turn, slow, or stop abruptly, and distracted motorists fail to react in time.
+The on/off ramps for I-81 also can create tricky merges.

 • Erie Boulevard East: This commercial drag in DeWitt is lined with strip malls, big box retailers, car dealers, and restaurants.
-With heavy traffic entering and exiting parking lots and making left turns across travel lanes, rear-end and angle crashes are exceedingly common, especially near Bridge Street.
+With heavy traffic entering and exiting parking lots and making left turns across travel lanes, rear-end and angle crashes are possible, especially near Bridge Street.

 • Route 11/Brewerton Road in Cicero: Another busy retail corridor north of Syracuse, this stretch is notorious for accidents near the Route 31 intersection and shopping plaza driveways.
 Speeding and aggressive driving are frequent factors.

-To minimize risks when driving in busy commercial zones, reduce your speed, avoid distractions, and always use turn signals before turning into plaza entrances or changing lanes.
-Watch for pedestrians in parking lots and prepare to stop suddenly if a car ahead slows unexpectedly.
+To minimize risks when driving in busy commercial zones, reduce your speed, avoid distractions, drivers should follow the rules of the road, e.g., use turn signals before turning into plaza entrances or changing lanes.
+Drivers should watch for pedestrians in parking lots and prepare to stop suddenly if a car ahead slows unexpectedly.

 Rural Roads

-While most Syracuse accidents happen on urban streets, crashes on outlying rural roads can be especially severe due to higher travel speeds.
+While many Syracuse accidents happen on urban streets, crashes on outlying rural roads can be especially severe due to higher travel speeds.

-Onondaga County rural roadways with frequent serious accidents include:
+Onondaga County rural roadways with a potential for frequent serious accidents include:

 • Route 20 in Skaneateles and Marcellus